SoftwearDevelopment/openvpn_autoconf/readme.md

 6. Generate configurations for any other users.
 7. Drink a beer and watch steven universe or something.

+Note that changing the configuration after running autoinstall is a bit dangerous, since service files or configurations need updating.
+It can be done easily, but you have to know what you are doing and possibly update installed files.
+Read the source.

+### Multiple vpns with openvpn_autoconf

+In general, it should be unproblematic to run multiple VPNs.
+Just use different names, ports and so on…
+You may also want to set USE_SYSTEM_OPENVPN=y to true, or just script the dialogue complaining about a pre installed openvpn.

+### Uninstall

+* Remove the openvpn_autoconf folder
+* Remove the service file from /etc/init.d
+* Remove the openvpn installation
+  * In `/usr/local/src/openvpn*/` run `make uninstall`
+  * Remove the source folder and tar file from /usr/local/src
+* Remove PID file and status file from /run
+* Remove logs from /var/log

 ## Cryptographic considerations

 ### Assumptions, without whom the entire VPN would be insecure.